 - digestive problems

-Turmeric is commonly used to flavor foods from savory curries and soups to sweet cakes and smoothies.
-It can be purchased as a powder or in its root form.
+People commonly use turmeric to flavor foods, from savory curries and soups to sweet cakes and smoothies.
+They can purchase it as a powder or in its root form.

 It is also possible to take curcumin supplements, which are widely available in health food stores.

 Unlike turmeric in other forms, the supplements are highly concentrated doses of curcumin, so people need to read the instructions and ask their healthcare professionals how much is safe to consume.